nettings/tarot/README.md

 All configuration is done in [web/includes/config.php](/web/includes/config.php).
 Change as required.

+You will need to run `git submodule init ; git submodule update` after checkout to fetch skeleton.

 There is an install script that should work, and if it doesn't in your case, reading it will tell you what to do.
 Kindly open an issue if you run into one.